|

 4. Look at the pictures.
 The pictures tell the story without the words.

 5. Skip the word and read to the end of the sentence.
-Think about what word would make sense in the sentence.
+Use context clues to think about what word would make sense in the sentence.

-So, the next time you sit with your beginner reader, give these strategies a try.
+So, the next time you sit with your beginning reader, give these reading strategies a try.
 I hope that you enjoy some magical moments with your child!

 6 Comments